-Our Allied Health team support over 600 student placements each year across a wide range of disciplines includes a breadth of Allied Health (eg physiotherapy, occupational therapy, social work and pharmacy), nursing and midwifery, dentistry and oral health in settings across the Northern Rivers.
+Our Allied Health team support over 600 student placements each year across the Northern Rivers, with a wide range of Allied Health disciplines, including physiotherapy, occupational therapy, social work, speech pathology, dietetics, nursing, midwifery, dentistry and pharmacy.

 To learn more about partnering with the UCRH for student placements at your private practice or community organisation, please contact our Allied Health team on email.